Book Review: Sycamore

 The discovery rekindles stories that were rumored about this troubled girl at the time she disappeared.

-In the time it takes the authorities to make an identification, the townspeople recall painful memories of their own that occurred during that time.
+While the authorities are making an identification, the townspeople recall painful memories from that time.

 Painful memories come to the forefront and are re-examined.
-The recollections of the townspeople become a source of clarity for figuring out a way forward with their own stagnant lives.
+The townspeople’s recollections provide clarity on how to move forward with their stagnant lives.

 The author skillfully weaves the story of a girl nearing adulthood with the town residents whose lives she affected.